 Chicago is at a crossroads.
 Deeply divided along racial and economic lines, too many of the city’s residents lack equitable access to jobs, healthcare, greenspace, arts, and culture, and other opportunities that impact quality of life.
 Yet there is also an unprecedented alignment of new resources and priorities to address this inequity, and leaders across nonprofit, public, and private sectors are looking to the built integrated transit systems as a way to close these divides.

 From its origins more than a century ago, Chicago’s extensive transit system has provided a backbone for the region’s growth.
 Across the city and many surrounding suburbs, tangible signs of rebirth in neighborhoods where there was once disinvestment are taking shape near transit lines and the capacity for similarly transformative community development resides in the proximity of available land near rail lines.
 Chicago’s vast transportation system—and the physical connections it makes—offers opportunities to deploy new capital, policies, and programs that focus on racial equity, health, cultural assets, and climate resiliency.

-A few examples of how major institutions and decision makers are prioritizing large-scale regional changes:
+A few examples of how major institutions and decision makers are prioritizing large-scale regional changes focused on equity:

 Taken together, these aligned priorities, substantial resources, and willingness to partner represent a profound catalytic moment.

 Additionally, these geographic divisions have left poor communities more vulnerable to climate events such as flooding and extreme heat.
-The life expectancy of Chicagoans in communities with high economic hardship is five years shorter than the city average, and Chicago’s south and west sides have the city’s highest rates of children seeking emergency care for asthma.
+The effects of segregation and racial inequities in health outcomes are dramatic: life expectancy of Chicagoans in communities with high economic hardship is five years shorter than the city average.

 Download the SPARCC Chicago Regional Profile.